umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 There are though also differences, across request and response structures and variations in the details of the flow itself.

-The idea of the package is to try to implement a single, best practice implementation of working with OAuth that can be customized, via configuration or code, for particular providers.
+The package tries to implement a single, best practice implementation of working with OAuth.
+For particular providers the specific flow required can be customized via configuration or code.

 ## Features